 (completion deadline has been extended by one year)

 In this six-course certificate program, you will hear from Cornell leadership about the importance of evolving a culture of diversity, equity, and belonging.
 Using Cornell’s Skills for Success as your foundation, you will develop techniques to create and cultivate an inclusive work environment.
 Building on these values, you will examine ways to initiate change through self-examination and by evaluating how power, privilege, and oppression manifest in your everyday life.
 As the program progresses, you will have the opportunity to practice engaging respectfully with peers and teams with different perspectives and using strategies to speak up and respond when you witness bias.
 By the end of this program, you will be empowered to support a Cornell culture where everyone feels valued and where we can all bring our whole, authentic selves to work The course format consists of short, 2-4 minute videos interspersed with reflection exercises, activities to establish comfort and confidence, and a completion quiz.
-Optional university-wide community conversations will be offered via zoom.
-Additionally, colleges/units can choose to host their own conversations.
-Facilitation guides will be made available for colleges and units that wish to host conversations within their organizations.
+Colleges/units are encouraged to host their own conversations as well.
+Facilitation guides will be made available from the Department of Inclusion and Belonging upon request for colleges and units that wish to host conversations within their organizations.